samarkhaled-FE/samarkhaled-FE/README.md

   </a>
 </p>

-- 🏢 I'm a Software Engineer and I work as a freelancer on platforms like Mostaql, Khamsat, and Upwork.
 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, NodeJS, HTM5, and CSS3 or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, ReactJS, HTM5, and CSS3 or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 Check out my portfolio at https://Samar-khaled.netlify.app/ to see some of the projects I've worked on.